Hill v. Jones

 Facts

-In 1982, Warren and Gloria Hill (buyers) (plaintiffs) entered into an agreement to purchase the residence of Ora and Barbara Jones (sellers) (defendants).
-The purchase agreement required sellers to pay for and place in escrow a termite inspection report stating that the property did not have a termite infestation.
-Before executing the purchase agreement, buyers visited the residence on multiple occasions.
-During one visit, buyers noticed a small “ripple” in the wood floor that they believed could be termite damage, but were assured by sellers it was water damage.
-When completed, the termite inspection report said that no visible evidence of termite infestation existed, and the realtor informed buyers that the property passed termite inspection.
-Buyers executed the purchase agreement and moved into the residence.
-After moving in, however, buyers learned that sellers had actually experienced termite infestation on several prior occasions, and had paid for several termite infestation treatments.
+In 1982, Warren and Gloria Hill (the buyers) (plaintiffs) entered into an agreement to purchase the residence of Ora and Barbara Jones (the sellers) (defendants).
+The purchase agreement required the sellers to pay for and place in escrow a termite-inspection report stating that the property did not have a termite infestation.
+Before executing the purchase agreement, the buyers visited the residence on multiple occasions.
+During one visit, the buyers noticed a small “ripple” in the wood floor that they believed could be termite damage, but they were assured by sellers it was water damage.
+When completed, the termite-inspection report said that no visible evidence of termite infestation existed, and the realtor informed the buyers that the property passed termite inspection.
+The buyers executed the purchase agreement and moved into the residence.
+After moving in, however, the buyers learned that the sellers had actually experienced termite infestation on several prior occasions and had paid for several termite-infestation treatments.
 A neighbor also pointed out several examples of termite damage throughout the residence and the surrounding fence.
 Finally, on a second inspection, a termite inspector confirmed evidence of termite infestation.
-Sellers did not share any of this information with buyers, the realtor, or the termite inspector.
-Buyers brought suit alleging that sellers made misrepresentations and failed to disclose material facts to them about termite damage.
-The trial court granted summary judgment for sellers, and both parties appealed.
+The sellers did not share any of this information with the buyers, the realtor, or the termite inspector.
+The buyers brought suit alleging that the sellers made misrepresentations and failed to disclose material facts to them about termite damage.
+The trial court granted summary judgment for the sellers, and both parties appealed.

 Rule of Law